Is homeschool record keeping a burden? Are you afraid you aren't covering everything? Do you feel guilty about not doing enough school work?

 - One opening shows a whole week's work, so you don't need to flip back and forth between sections.

 A helpful introduction gives encouragement to parents who want not to be burdened with homeschooling, but to be guiding their children in a learning lifestyle.
 In the back of the record book are four extra sections: "Books I Have Read This Year," "Books Read to Me This Year," "My Grades, Test Scores, and Awards for This Year," and "Notes".

 Each child in your family will need his or her own copy of this record book, which can become a treasured keepsake showing the year's activities.
-We have several different covers to choose from, and all of the record books have a convenient spiral binding that opens flat.

 What Parents Are Saying